sudodoki/crawlik/README.md

 ## CRAWLIK DSL

-Scraing data from the web page may be performed in arbitrary manner, yet `crawlik` helps by providing a function to parse HTML (even not very well-formed) - `parse-dirty-xml` and defining a DSL to match DOM trees.
-The DSL expression is similar to a regex and it may be fed to `match-html` taht will find all the matching instances in the tree and extract the matching parts into a hash-table.
+Scraping data from the web page may be performed in arbitrary manner, yet `crawlik` helps by providing a function to parse HTML (even not very well-formed) - `parse-dirty-xml` and defining a DSL to match DOM trees.
+The DSL expression is similar to a regex and it may be fed to `match-html` that will find all the matching instances in the tree and extract the matching parts into a hash-table.

 The DSL syntax includes: